DHL Express expands capacity to its Asia Pacific air network as demand surges

 - DHL Express bolsters intra-Asia airfreight capacity

-You may also wish to take a look at this article in our content hub, Logistics of Things, that summarizes the growth potential for intra-Asia e-commerce sector: Intra-Asia e-commerce growth potential: A silver lining for Covid-hit region .
+Take a look at this article in our content hub, Logistics of Things, that summarizes the growth potential for intra-Asia e-commerce sector: Intra-Asia e-commerce growth potential: A silver lining for Covid-hit region.

 DHL – The logistics company for the world